Juan-Jones/earnonlinemoney/content/blog/flip-domain-names.md

 ## How to Make Money Flip Domain Names

 Domain flipping is one of the most profitable investments on the Web.
-When executed properly, individuals can earn reasonable profits from a small investment.
-This business venture does not require too much effort.
+When executed properly.
+Unlike [stocks and bonds]({{< relref "stocks-vs-bonds" >}}) flipping domains enable individuals to earn reasonable profits from a small investment without much effort.

 Over the years domain flippers have quickly earned a fortune online.
 In 2007 VacationRentals.com sold for $35 million.
 Three years later CarInsurance.com sold for $49.7 million.
 However, in 2019 Voice.com sold for $30 million.
 Hence, selling digital real-estate is one of the [quickest ways to make money online]({{< relref "make-money-online" >}})!
 With strategic investment decisions and effective marketing strategies, you can capitalize on the booming online marketplace to generate substantial income streams.
 Below we will explore how to profit from digital real estate in 3 steps: